symfony/polyfill/README.md

 - the `enum_exists` function introduced in PHP 8.1;
 - the `MYSQLI_REFRESH_REPLICA` constant introduced in PHP 8.1;
 - the `ReturnTypeWillChange` attribute introduced in PHP 8.1;
+- the `SensitiveParameter` attribute introduced in PHP 8.2;
+- the `SensitiveParameterValue` class introduced in PHP 8.2;

 It is strongly recommended to upgrade your PHP version and/or install the missing extensions whenever possible.
 This polyfill should be used only when there is no